 From the Field

-Luckily there is a consumer-, a florist- and even a grower-movement going on that is interested in crooked and skewed produce.
+Luckily there is a consumer-, a florist- and even a grower movement going on that is interested in crooked and skewed produce.
 We see it in the supermarket, where there's room for misfits.
-Some supermarkets even proudly have an entire aisle with the freshest but funniest-shaped cucumber and carrots.
-From a sustainable and no-waste point of view, it is an initiative (or can we call it the new status quo) that can only be saluted by farmer and end-consumer.
+Some supermarkets even proudly have an entire aisle with the freshest but funniest-shaped cucumbers and carrots.
+From a sustainable and no-waste point of view, it is an initiative (or can we call it the new status quo) that can only be saluted by farmers and end-consumer.

 Some florists like their stems curvy.
 They appreciate the curved stems because of their special shape for a one-of-a-kind design.
 At flower auctions worldwide, this slightly new perception of strong, qualitative flowers has been noticed and changed a previously B-quality auctioned flower into an "Artistic" one.
 This way, growers can still get value for their uniquely shaped products.
 That's what we like to call a modern perspective where all things floral are valued by the quality and the market demand, and not wrongly accused of looking a little out of the ordinary.

 Let's hear it for the misfits!
-Share your thoughts on this matter on the Facebook page of Thursd
+Share your thoughts on this matter on the Facebook page of Thursd, where floral professionals worldwide are connected and inspired.

 Header image Roos van Unen - Flower Factor